 F30 Publication Event

 Scope note: This class comprises activities that result in instances of F2 Expression coming into existence.
-This class characterises the externalisation of an Work.
+This class characterises the externalisation of an F1 Work.
+The creation of an F1 Work is considered to occur at the time of creation (F28) of its first F2 Expression.

-Although F2 Expression is an abstract entity, a conceptual object, the creation of an expression inevitably also affects the physical world: when you scribble the first draft of a poem on a sheet of paper, you produce an instance of F4 Manifestation Singleton F28 Expression Creation is a subclass of E12 Production because the recording of the expression causes a physical modification of the E18 Physical Thing.
-The work becomes manifest by being expressed on a physical carrier the creator’s brain.
+Although F2 Expression is an abstract entity, a conceptual object, the creation of an expression inevitably also affects the physical world: when you scribble the first draft of a poem on a sheet of paper, you produce an instance of F4 Manifestation Singleton.
+F28 Expression Creation is a subclass of E12 Production because the recording of the expression causes a physical modification of the E18 Physical Thing that serves as the carrier.
+The work becomes manifest by being expressed on a physical carrier other than the creator’s brain.
 The spatio-temporal circumstances under which the expression is created are necessarily the same spatio-temporal circumstances under which the first instance of F4 Manifestation Singleton is produced.